11.4 Queue, Deque, and PriorityQueue

 System.out.println(pq.poll()); // 30

-// Descending order
+// Descending order (largest value first)

 PriorityQueue<Integer> descPq = new PriorityQueue<>(Comparator.reverseOrder());

-// Custom priority with records
+// Custom priority for objects

 record Task(String name, int priority) {}